metrorailings/OwlBlog/content/posts/week-16-general-picks.md

 #### _Injuries_

-Broncos are even a bigger disaster in the secondary this week compared to last.
-Three starting cornerbacks are essentially out for the season and two more were lost over the last week.
-Denver is now just working with three cornerbacks on their roster.
-Things may not work out so well against a Bills passing attack that's among one of the best in the league.
-Also worth noting, the Broncos will be without their kicker, Brandon McManus.
+Other than losing a starting linebacker for the rest of the season, the Rams are pretty healthy, though they'll be missing their starting running back, Cam Akers.

-Buffalo's pretty damn healthy coming into the game.
+Seattle's pretty healthy, though some of their offensive linemen may still be nursing some injuries, regardless of when they end up playing.

 #### _History / Analysis_